AndrewBlue557888/PacMen-Factory/README.md

 possible future improvements:
 1. fix issue where if a PacMan spawns on the start button before the PacMen start moving, you can't click the button behind the PacMan (unless there is a large enough opening)
 2. add button to slow/stop PacMen moving (similar to the start/speed up button)
+3. add button to remove/clear PacMen
-3. separate "start" and "speed up" buttons (or have text on button update accordingly)
+4. separate "start" and "speed up" buttons (or have text on button update accordingly)
-4. do the same for "slow" and "stop" buttons (same alternative)
+5. do the same for "slow" and "stop" buttons (same alternative)